enrico69/myx/README.md

 ##How to install it?

-*First method: clone this repository and make a composer install.
+* First method: clone this repository and make a composer install.
-*Or download the full package here
+* Or download the full package here :  [MyX 1.0.0](http://www.dynamic-mess.com/Media/myx1.0.0.zip)

 ##Setup database connexion

-Edit the file app/config/parameters.yml
+Edit the file

+    app/config/parameters.yml

 ##Create the database

-As ther is no automated installation process yet, you have to use the myx.sql script in the root folder.
+As ther is no automated installation process yet, you have to use the _myx.sql_ script in the root folder.

 ##Create the first user account

 To create an account, you have to go to this URL : yourdomain.com/register.
 Fill the form and register.
 As there is no admin section at the moment, you have to activate the account manually.
-In the database, go to the myx_user table, and in the proper line, set the "enabled" to 1.
+In the database, go to the _myx_user table_, and in the proper_ line, set the "enabled" to 1.
 Now you can connect to site.

 ##Edit the welcome message

-Currently, as the is no back-office, you can edit the message directly in to the following file app/config/congif.yml.
-The variable name is: "site_welcome_message"
+Currently, as the is no back-office, you can edit the message directly in to the following file _app/config/congif.yml_.
+The variable name is: _site_welcome_message_

 ## What's next?